cozodb/cozo/docs/source/functions.rst

     * ``PI`` is converted to pi (3.14159...);
     * ``E`` is converted to the base of natural logarithms, or Euler's constant (2.71828...).

+.. function:: to_uuid(x)

+    Tries to convert ``x`` to a UUID.
+The input must either be a hyphenated UUID string representation or already a UUID for it to succeed.

+.. function:: uuid_timestamp(x)

+    Extracts the timestamp from a UUID version 1, as nanoseconds since the UNIX epoch divided by 100.
+If the UUID is not of version 1, ``null`` is returned.
+If ``x`` is not a UUID, an error is raised.

 .. function:: is_null(x)